-In SQLite when we perform operations like INSERT, UPDATE and DELETE on database tables, the SQLite will create unused data blocks within the individual database pages.
-So when we try to insert more records in table the SQLite will create more number of pages to hold table data then automatically the size of database will increase and take more time to perform read or write operations on database tables and the cache performance will get reduced.
+In SQLite when we perform operations like INSERT, UPDATE, and DELETE on database tables, the SQLite will create unused data blocks within the individual database pages.
+So when we try to insert more records in the table the SQLite will create more pages to hold table data then automatically the size of the database will increase and take more time to perform read or write operations on database tables and the cache performance will get reduced.

-In SQLite when we deal with really large databases which contains multiple tables and data the database file size becomes too large when we are trying to perform INSERT, UPDATE and DELETE operations repeatedly, tables and the associated indexes with table becomes fragmented.
+In SQLite when we deal with really large databases that contains multiple tables and data the database file size becomes too large when we are trying to perform INSERT, UPDATE and DELETE operations repeatedly, tables, and the associated indexes with table become fragmented.
 So it will take more space for storing data.

 So to solve all the above stated problems SQLite offers command called VACUUM.
 The SQLite VACUUM command will remove the obsolete data by defragmenting the database structure.
 It will rebuild the database content by rewriting all the tables content into a new database file.
 This process will free all unused space and ensure that all the tables and indexes are stored contiguously.

 The VACUUM command will not change the content of database and reset the rowid values in case if we use any unaliased rowid.
 If we use INTEGER PRIMARY KEY column, the VACUUM does not change values of that column.